Vietnam.vn - Nền tảng quảng bá Việt Nam

 Investors such as Microsoft, Thrive Capital, Sequoia Capital and Tiger Global have also urged OpenAI to reinstate Sam Altman.
 Greg Brockman, one of the founders and presidents of OpenAI, resigned after CEO Sam Altman was fired.
 Since November 19, many key leaders of OpenAI have also expressed support for Mr. Altman on the X platform, including COO Brad Lightcap and CTO Mira Murati.

 Altman was abruptly fired from OpenAI last weekend, after the board of directors announced that they no longer had confidence in the CEO’s ability to continue leading OpenAI.
-After a week of negotiations with OpenAI, now a major Microsoft partner, about the possibility of bringing Altman back to the company, Microsoft CEO Satya Nadella officially announced that both Sam Altman and Greg Brockman would join Microsoft’s newly formed Advanced AI Research Group.
+After a week of negotiations with OpenAI, now a major Microsoft partner, about bringing Altman back to the company, Microsoft CEO Satya Nadella officially announced that both Sam Altman and Greg Brockman would join Microsoft’s newly formed Advanced AI Research Group.

 OpenAI. Ảnh: Reuters